-The summer bloom over the Northern Ross sea exhibits a persistent spatial distribution with higher biomass over PB compared to MB.
-Differences in the strength of the tides driven by the local topography of each bank are likely to influence the availability of iron and light to the phytoplankton communities in the waters above.
-Stronger tides over MB scour the seafloor inhibiting the availability of sedimentary sources of Fe.
-In the water column, the stronger tides mix the surface layer leading to deeper, less defined MLDs that potentially limit the vertical flux of deep Fe to those populations compared to the more stable and shallow MLDs observed over PB.
-Overall the conditions observed over and around PB were more conducive to support the increased biomass observed through the years over this bathymetric feature.
-The water column stability and proximity of silty sediments maintained by weaker currents likely support this higher biomass observed over central PB.
+The summer bloom over the Northern Ross Sea exhibits a persistent asymmetric spatial distribution with higher biomass over PB compared to MB.
+Differences in the strength of mean circulation and the tides driven by the local topography of each bank are likely to influence the vertical supply of iron and the residence time of the phytoplankton communities in the surface waters.
+Stronger tides over MB support a wider and more distinct bottom mixed layer with stronger currents that scour the seafloor.
+This inhibits the production of sedimentary sources of Fe that could otherwise serve as an iron source to the surface.
+In the water column, greater exchange with surrounding water masses led to deeper, less defined mixed layers that potentially limit those populations compared to the longer resided and shallow mixed layers observed over PB.
+Overall the more quiescent conditions observed over and around PB were more conducive to support the higher mid-summer biomass feature repeatedly observed over this bathymetric feature.
+The water column stability, proximity of silty sediments, and longer residence time maintained by weaker currents of PB leads to the persistent asymmetry in the observed blooms over each bank.